ABHISHEKUPAI/Systems_Hackweek/README.md

 - run output file (./output)
 - find issues from output or look into issues listed out, fix them and make a PR

+# Notice
+This program only works on linux.
+People who don't have access to linux, please check web and mobile track

 <br>
 happy coding : ) <br>
 Thank You